michael-eightnine/ConsoleJS/README.md

 <script src="path/to/script/intializationScript.js"></script>
 ```

+If you would like to use any of the out-of-box themes, make sure you also include the `console-js.min.css` file before your closing `</head>` tag.

 **Please note:** the script you use to initialize your console must be after the plugin script import.

 ### 1.2.
 Basics